major-bison/Cyber-Security-Notes/networking/Address Network Protocol.md

 Now using the following command lines: tshark -r arp.pcapng -Nn
                                        tcpdump -r arp.pcapng -n -v

-We can show valuable information about what's going on during the ARP phase on this packet.
+We can use them to check what's going on when ARP is identifying the IP address: tshark -r arp.pcapng -Nn:
+1. tshark is a command for wireshark
+2. The arugment -r is used read from a file
+3. arp.pcapng is the name of the file.